The Energy Efficient Home

 placed between the top plate and the vent shield, as well as in any voids between the shield and the framing members.

 Once all little bits are placed around the top plate, the rest of the insulation is easily rolled out between the joists.
+Getting the

 Owens-Corning®